cullengostel/OC-Screen-Manager/README.md

             Constructor, assigns Locations = LoadAllLocationsFromDatabase()S
         - private List<Location> LoadAllLocationsFromDatabase()
             Loads all the locations from the database and returns the list (empty if no objects found)
+        - public void Debug_CheckLocationsLoaded
+            Prints all locations to console

 *** ADDITIONAL INFORMATION ***
 - Microsoft.Data.Sqlite is used to communicate with SQL Database